 Clocks are about to fall back for most of us, and long nights are upon us.
 While some people are ready to cozy up and be charmed by the comforts of winter, others feel a significant sadness this time of year.

 Seasonal affective disorder, or SAD, is a seasonal depression that usually occurs in the late fall and winter and, thankfully, improves with the return of spring.
-About half a million Americans suffer from winter SAD, while 10% to 20% may suffer from a milder form of the wintertime blues.1 “SAD is a common problem that many members, unfortunately, experience during the darkest, coldest winter months,” explains Dr. Christopher Dennis, psychiatrist and clinical behavioral health leader at Teladoc Health.
+About 5% of adults in the U.S. experience SAD, and it lasts about four to five months.1 “SAD is a common problem that many members, unfortunately, experience during months with less daylight,” explains Dr. Christopher Dennis, psychiatrist and clinical behavioral health leader at Teladoc Health.

 If you feel down and isolated around the same time every year—with a hankering to hibernate—that persistent pattern can be frustrating or overwhelming.
 “The good news is there are several effective ways to manage this condition,” Dr. Dennis says.
 Read on to find out if you could be suffering from SAD, and learn real ways to cope.

 SAD is a type of depression, Dr. Dennis explains.
 Many symptoms of SAD are the same as regular depressive symptoms, but occur in a seasonal pattern.
 These include:

 If you’re hibernating and having depressive thoughts along with other symptoms above, the shorter daylight hours may be knocking your biological clock or circadian rhythms out of whack.
 It’s time to start thinking about how to get back on track.